-Place the the toasted slices of bread on the foil-lined baking sheet.
-Then with a good amount of pressure, rub each piece with the garlic clove — the toasted bread should “grate” it a bit, flavoring the surface.
+- Add garlic to the bread.
+With a good amount of pressure, rub each toasted slice of bread with the garlic clove — the toasted bread should “grate” it a bit, flavoring the surface.
 Set aside.

+- Add brie and apple mixture to the bread.
 Cut the brie into slices thin enough to cover each piece of toasted bread on the baking sheet.
-Then top each one with an equal portion of the onion-apple mixture.
+Add them to the bread, and then top each one with an equal portion of the onion-apple mixture.

 - Bake and serve.
 Place in the preheated 375°F oven and bake just to melt the brie, about 4 minutes.
 Crack a little more pepper on top if desired, and then drizzle each one with a bit of the honey.
 Serve immediately.